seanlilmateus/seanlilmateus.github.com/source/_posts/2013-12-30-gcd-episode-iii-return-of-the-dispatch-source.markdown

 		- [RETURN]
     		- Returns a Dispatch::Source instance.

-Well there is no rule without acception, for this case, the acception is the `Dispatch::Source.timer`
+Well there is no rule without exception, in this case the exception is `Dispatch::Source.timer`

 	- timer(delay, interval, leeway, queue) { ... } -> Source
 		- [PARAM] delay: